 - 1.1 The Applicant is a business entity, incorporated under the applicable/current Entrepreneurs Law of Georgia, registered at the National Agency of Public Registry (NAPR) in the organizational form of a legal entity or unregistered individuals or group of individuals (natural persons). - If an unregistered individual or group of individuals successfully passes the second stage of the Call for Proposals: the registration of a new legal entity is a mandatory condition for continuing participation in the Call.
+An entity will be considered a new entity if it is registered following the submission of the Application in the 1st Stage. - 1.2 The turnover of the business entity participating in the Call for Proposals shall not exceed 500,000 GEL in the last 12 months. - 1.3 The Applicant is a business entity, whose turnover did not exceed GEL 500,000 during the last 12 months before the publication date of the call.
+If a call has been published in the middle of the month e.g., 13th of July 2023, then the countdown of the above-mentioned period will start from July of 2022. - 1.4 If 30% or more of the shares of the company are owned by another entrepreneurial entity/entities (hereinafter the parent enterprise/parent enterprises), the turnover of the specified parent enterprise/enterprise during the last 12 months prior to the announcement of the grant call should not exceed GEL 500,000.
+This requirement applies to all parent companies that own 30% or more of the shares of the applicant's parent company.

-An entity will be considered a new entity if it is registered following the submission of the Application in the 1st Stage. - 1.2 The Applicant, as a business entity, is not a beneficiary of any of the previous rounds of the Startup Matching Grants Program (including the World Bank-funded "Startup Matching Grants" Program). - 1.3 At the moment of submitting the application and during the call, the applicants should not be registered in the debtors' register of the National Bureau of Enforcement (in the case of a legal entity, the above-mentioned requirement also applies to its shareholders), must not have tax debts in accordance with the legislation of Georgia, and must not be subject to insolvency proceedings, nor should be in the process of liquidation and reorganization.
+- 1.5 The Applicant, as a business entity, is not a beneficiary of any of the previous rounds of the Startup Matching Grants Program (including the World Bank-funded "Startup Matching Grants" Program). - 1.6 At the moment of submitting the application and during the call, the applicants should not be registered in the debtors' register of the National Bureau of Enforcement (in the case of a legal entity, the above-mentioned requirement also applies to its shareholders), must not have tax debts in accordance with the legislation of Georgia, and must not be subject to insolvency proceedings, nor should be in the process of liquidation and reorganization.